Canon G3 X vs M10

 It is notable that the G3X has a hotshoe, while the M10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 So how do things add up?
 Is there a clear favorite between the Canon G3 X and the Canon M10?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G3 X: